Secured transaction: How to become a secured creditor

+Types of collateral

+A secured transaction includes several forms of collateral.
+The definition of collateral in the U.C.C. is:

+This definition includes things such as home loans, car loans, inventory loans, farm crop loans, and many more.
+Depending on the type of collateral special rules may apply to the secured transaction.
+Article 9 of the U.C.C. defines many types of collateral, which are not always the same as the common meaning.
+An example of this would be the definition of "farm products", which includes not only the eggs a chicken lays, but the chicken too.
+In the United States, when a U.C.C. collateral term is used in the security agreement, usually the courts will apply the Article 9 term meaning rather than the common one.

+Various types of property can serve as collateral for a security interest, such as a when a person takes a mortgage out to purchase a house the house becomes collateral.
+Another example of collateral for a security interest would be the car if someone takes out a car lien to help cover the costs.

 The law treats differently those creditors who are secured (i.e. have an authenticated, perfected security interest) from those creditors who are unsecured.
 An unsecured creditor is simply a person who is owed money and has not received payment according to the terms of the agreed upon transaction.
 Upon default of a debtor who has multiple creditors, the distinction between being a secured creditor and an unsecured creditor is legally significant.
 The secured creditor will generally always have priority to getting his money before the unsecured creditors do.
 In other words, the unsecured creditor is at the back of the line of priority – his only remedy is to obtain a judgment from the court for the amount of the defaulted loan.